SparklySkull/A-Good-Repo/README.md

 About 30-40 AWPM should be enough.
 More is better.

 ## Tutorials
-- Start the test without a camera
+- Head over to the tutorials folder above to start.